 What is the difference between a mini tummy tuck, a tummy tuck, and a belt lipectomy procedure?

 A mini tummy tuck focuses on removing excess skin and fat from the abdominal region right below the navel.
-A full tummy tuck enhances abdominal contours by removing the excess skin from the entire abdominal region.
+A full tummy tuck (Abdominoplasty) enhances abdominal contours by removing the excess skin from the entire abdominal region.

 A belt lipectomy on the other hand removes excess skin from the waistline, hips, flanks, and buttocks.
 It is a circumferential abdominoplasty procedure that improves the appearance of the entire lower body.